-- (a) an institution of higher education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997); or - (b) a college established in terms of the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), but does not include- - (i) a school offering further education and training programmes under the South African Schools Act, 1996 (Act No. 84 of 1996); or - (ii) a college under the authority of a government department other than the Department of Higher Education and Training; or - (c) a school contemplated in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996); - "medical report" means a report by a registered medical practitioner with regard to the applicant's general state of health, detailing any medical condition he or she suffers from, which report shall not be older than six months at the time of its submission; - "Medical Schemes Act" means the Medical Schemes Act, 1998 (Act No. 131 of 1998); - "National Qualifications Framework Act" means the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); - "police clearance certificate" means a certificate issued, in respect of criminal records or the character of an applicant, by the police or security authority in each country where an applicant, after having attained 18 years, resided for 12 months or longer during the five years immediately preceding the date of application, which certificate shall not be older than six months at the time of its submission: Provided that in the case of a renewal or extension of a visa, such a certificate shall be issued by the police or security authority of the Republic;
+- (a) an institution of higher education established in terms of the Higher Education Act, 1997 (Act No. 101 of 1997); or - (b) a college established in terms of the Further Education and Training Colleges Act, 2006 (Act No. 16 of 2006), but does not include- - (i) a school offering further education and training programmes under the South African Schools Act, 1996 (Act No. 84 of 1996); or - (ii) a college under the authority of a government department other than the Department of Higher Education and Training; or - (c) a school contemplated in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996);

+"medical report" means a report by a registered medical practitioner with regard to the applicant's general state of health, detailing any medical condition he or she suffers from, which report shall not be older than six months at the time of its submission;

+"Medical Schemes Act" means the Medical Schemes Act, 1998 (Act No. 131 of 1998);

+"National Qualifications Framework Act" means the National Qualifications Framework Act, 2008 (Act No. 67 of 2008);

+"police clearance certificate" means a certificate issued by the police or security authority in each country where the relevant applicant resided for 12 months or longer after attaining the age of 18 years, in respect of criminal records or the character of that applicant, which certificate shall not be older than six months at the time of its submission: Provided that the certificate shall not be required from a foreign country in the case of renewal or extension of a visa but from the Republic;